 If you answered the questions above, this will come together very nicely.
 Do your best to fit this life/business purpose into one sentence with as few words as possible.
 This is your life purpose!

 After creating your name, develop your logo, brand, tag line and getting the basics will include a business card and flyer, postcard or tri-fold brochure… you can even create an ad in the form of a business card.
-If you are interested in having a professional help, it’s best to hire one that can do some further market research and really help you define a niche and the opportunities for you to succeed, even if it’s a saturated market.
+If you are interested in having professional help, it’s best to hire one that can do some further market research and really help you define a niche and the opportunities for you to succeed, even if it’s a saturated market.

 Set Up a Website

 Setting up an email and phone number through Google is good, but if you have the budget, it’s recommended that you buy a website URL and create your email with your company URL (it’s more professional).
 The first step is to create a splash page with a Call-to-Action (CTA) so that you can start capturing emails from people who visit your URL.
 The easiest way to do this is to have some kind of giveaway (a downloadable white paper, tips, some expertise or a give-away gift).
-Next, find a company who can help you set up your website and define everything you will need to get started.
+Next, find a company that can help you set up your website and define everything you will need to get started.
 Remember simple is better and allowing time to get feedback from a core group of friends and customers will be extremely helpful as you grow your business.
 Note: Having a direct sales page with a secondary page that will do up-selling can be a very quick way to help people buy from you.

 Set Up Social Media Platforms